Embed This Data

 - FDI Inflow:

 Samoa is a small South Pacific archipelago with a population of less than 200,000.
-Independent since 1962, it is now a multi-party democracy dominated politically by the Human Rights Protection Party (HRPP).
+Independent since 1962, it is now a multi-party, unicameral parliamentary democracy dominated politically by the Human Rights Protection Party (HRPP).
 A few politicians were found guilty of bribery during the 2011 parliamentary elections, but the HRPP remains in power.
-Samoa is preparing for general elections in 2016.
-The economy is based on fishing, agriculture, and tourism.
-Remittances from Samoans working abroad account for about 20 percent of national income.
-A sizable tsunami in 2009 killed over 200 people and significantly damaged infrastructure and property.
-To facilitate better trade with Australia and New Zealand, Samoa officially moved west of the International Date Line in 2011.
+Current Prime Minister Tuilaepa Aiono Sailele Malielegaoi, in office since 1998, was reelected in March 2016.
+Two-thirds of the workforce is employed in the fishing and agricultural sector, which produces 90 percent of exports.
+Samoa’s economy is based on fishing, agriculture, and tourism.

 The top individual income and corporate tax rates are 27 percent.
 Other taxes include a value-added tax and excise taxes.
-The overall tax burden equals 25.6 percent of total domestic income.
-Government spending now equals about 37.6 percent of GDP.
-The budget deficit has been declining to around 5 percent of GDP, but public debt continues to equal over 50 percent of total domestic output.
+The overall tax burden equals 22.4 percent of total domestic income.
+Government spending has amounted to 40 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.1 percent of GDP.
+Public debt is equivalent to 55.5 percent of GDP.